riboflavin/test-framer-sync/compare/granola-vs-krisp.md

 | Language Support                  | ❌ English only | ✅ Multiple languages |
 | Desktop App                       | ✅ Yes (Mac-only) | ✅ Yes (Mac & Windows) |
 | iPhone & Android Apps             | ❌ No    | ✅ Yes (Both) |
-**Granola**: Granola is a good fit for individuals or companies looking for a simple and easy-to-use tool for in-person meetings and local recording.
-However, it lacks integrations with popular platforms like HubSpot and Notion, limiting its usefulness for those who rely on these tools for productivity.
+Granola may appeal to individuals or small businesses looking for a straightforward tool for in-person meetings and local recording.
+However, it lacks integrations with popular platforms like Zoom and HubSpot, limiting its usefulness for those seeking a more comprehensive solution.
+Additionally, its absence of an automation engine may hinder users looking to streamline their meeting processes.

-**Krisp**: Krisp may appeal to users seeking a free plan with multiple language support and availability on both Mac and Windows.
-Nevertheless, it falls short in terms of integrations with Zoom and Calendar, as well as lacking an automation engine, potentially hindering users from maximizing their meeting efficiency.
+Krisp could be suitable for a wider range of users due to its availability on both Mac and Windows, as well as its support for multiple languages on mobile devices.
+Nevertheless, its lack of integrations with Zoom, HubSpot, and other common tools may deter those seeking a more interconnected meeting solution.
+Users may find themselves needing to switch between platforms to fully manage their meetings, potentially reducing overall efficiency.
 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.